WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

   existing model, for example
   [Vision Transformer](https://huggingface.co/google/vit-base-patch16-224)
 - [Duplicate image detection #427](https://github.com/WordPress/openverse/issues/427) -
-  Deduplication is an extremely common preprocessing step.
-We should be able to apply the deduplication from
+  Deduplication is an extremely common and important preprocessing step.
+It will surely be implemented by community contributors and can be reapplied to Openverse itself.
+It's possible we'll want a different deduplication strategy that considers provenance and ownership (i.e, did the original author upload or someone else), but at a minimum, we should be able to use community solutions to _identify_ duplicates.

 ### Resiliency